splunk/splunk-demo-musicdashboard/blogpost/blogpost.md

     }

-Then, we can replace our `// TODO UI CODE` comment with:
+Then, find the `// TODO UI CODE` line and replace it with this:

 	var $slideShow = $('#slider');
 	$slideShow.empty();